Monday, July 22, 2024

 In my final read through of the book I was also reading a book called "Unreasonable Hospitality" by Will Guidara.
 Great book!
 I would highly recommend it for anyone who connects with people on a regular basis.

 He was talking about gift giving.
-In the restaurant he used to be a co-owner, they liked to practice hospitality by giving gifts.
+In the restaurant where he used to be a co-owner, they liked to practice hospitality by giving gifts.
 He writes, "Gifts to me, are deeply meaningful, which is why I get so mad when a business gives me a cheap tote with a branded USB drive.
 Try harder!
 Do better!
 Gifts are a way to tell people you saw, heard and recognized them--that you cared enough to listen, and to do something with what you heard.
 A gift transforms an interaction, taking it from transactional to relational" (pg.
 217).

 So the question becomes for churches and Christians are we more focused on making a transaction or building relationship with people.
 A lot of non-believers believe the church and some Christians see them as a project and once the transaction is made to become a member we are done and we can move on to someone else.